Richard and Mary Parker: Fictional character biographies

 Captain Richard Parker, a decorated soldier of the United States Army Special Forces and younger brother of Ben Parker, was recruited by Nick Fury, the future director of S.H.I.E.L.D., to the C.I.A.

 Mary Fitzpatrick was the daughter of O.S.S. agent "Wild Will" Fitzpatrick.
 She attended the best schools and eventually followed in her father's footsteps, becoming a C.I.A. translator and data analyst.

 Richard and Mary met on the job, fell in love, and married.
 Originally they eloped, later having a more elaborate service, fooling many.
 Mary became a field agent like Richard, giving them both an easy cover as a married couple.
 They were assigned to investigate Baroness Adelicia Von Krupp, who had captured an agent of a "friendly power" (who turned out to be Logan, aka Wolverine, then a Canadian operative called "Agent Ten" and who would eventually become an ally of their son Peter who would grow up to become Spider-Man).
-They rescued Logan from the Baroness and Baron Wolfgang von Strucker.
+They rescued Logan from the Baroness and Baron Strucker.
 After that mission, they discovered Mary was pregnant; Logan was actually the first person to congratulate the Parkers, commenting later that he never saw an agent as tough as Richard Parker go that white that fast.

 Their son, Peter, was often left in the care of Ben and his wife May when Richard and Mary were away on missions.
 When Richard and Mary ultimately died, Peter was raised by them.

 While on a mission to investigate Albert Malik, the third Red Skull, they posed as traitors and double agents to infiltrate his criminal organization in Algeria, ultimately being discovered.
 Malik had an assassin kill the two by sabotaging their airplane and causing it to crash.
-They were subsequently declared missing in action/presumed dead, as two burnt bodies were found in the remains.
+They were subsequently declared missing in action/presumed dead.

 After death

 Richard and Mary's son, Peter, grew up to become Spider-Man.
 Although he has only vague memories of his parents and no memory of their militaristic history, his aunt and uncle share photographs and happy memories with him, but not their belief that they had been traitors to their country.
 When Peter discovers this, he travels to Algeria.
 He finds Malik who sends the Finisher to kill Spider-Man.
 When the Finisher fired a missile at Spider-Man, the wall-crawler was able to lead the missile back to its source.
 The subsequent explosion killed the Finisher, but before he died he was able to reveal that Richard and Mary were in fact innocent.
 Spider-Man returns to America with evidence and clears his parents' names.

-Richard and Mary Parker were revealed to have a daughter named Teresa Parker.
+Richard and Mary Parker later were revealed to have a daughter named Teresa Parker, Peter's younger sister.